blaenk/site/content/notes/postgresql.md

 `bool_and` is `TRUE` if all input values are `TRUE`, while `bool_or` is `TRUE` if _any_ input value is `TRUE`. `every` is synonymous to `bool_and`.

+## Window Functions

+Window functions perform calculations across sets of rows that are realted to the query row.
+Window functions _must_ be invoked with an `OVER` clause.
+Any built-in or user-defined normal aggregate function can be used as a window function.

 # Collation Expressions

 _Collation_ refers to the set of rules that determine how data is compared and sorted.
 The collation of a particular expression can be overridden using a `COLLATE` clause.